 Competitive advantage

-The business environment is constantly changing, related to market demand, the economy, technology, and competition.
-Therefore, it requires innovation and new ideas to adapt to such a dynamic environment.
+The business environment is constantly changing due to market demand, the economy, technology, and competition.
+Therefore, adapting to such a dynamic environment requires innovation and new ideas.

 Thus, cultivating entrepreneurship is a solution to adapt to a changing business environment and always be ahead of competitors.
 If successful, the company can sustain its competitive advantage.

-Entrepreneurs and intrapreneurs share several things in common.
-Both have a strong drive to innovate.
-Both are also happy to challenge the status quo to provide better solutions to the problems they encounter.
+Entrepreneurs and intrapreneurs have several things in common.
+Both have a strong drive to innovate and are happy to challenge the status quo to provide better solutions to their problems.

 - Risk-taker.
 Intrapreneurs are willing to take risks to bring about change to the status quo.
 They are and try to provide solutions to problems through their ideas.
 Losing a career is a major risk if their initiative fails.